yoyanni/odin-recipes/README.md

 ## Summary

-This should be a simple project for the HTML that I just went through.
-It will then get "dressed up" with CSS later on.
+This is a VERY simple recipe project for the HTML and the CSS I just went through with TOP.

 ## Skills